 Learning how to price your home for rent is one of the more common challenges for homeowners.
 Pricing your rental property too high can be the cause of finding unreliable tenants, but pricing your property too low could prevent you from getting the profit your home deserves.
 If you need guidance on getting the right price, check out our article on how to price your property.

-A rental property should get a signed lease within 30 days of being on the market.
-You already know that vacancy is very expensive.
-Imagine you have a $4,000 rental home sitting empty, that’s about $1,000 loss a week!
+Like we stated before, a rental property should get a signed lease within 30 days of being on the market.
+Continued vacancy can quickly become a costly problem.
+For example, a $4,000 rental home sitting empty adds up to about a $1,000 loss a week!

-The best practice is to put your rental property on the market and make price adjustments in the first 1-2 weeks.
-Do not wait until 30 days have passed.
-If you have 1-2 weeks that produce less than 2-3 prospective leads a week, it’s time to lower your rent price.
+The best practice to avoid a vacant property is to put your rental property on the market and adjust the rental price in the first 1-2 weeks.
+We encourage you to not wait until 30 days have passed to change the price.
+If it’s been 1-2 weeks and you’re not seeing 2-3 prospective leads a week, it’s time to lower your rent price.

-Now, if you are getting 2-3 leads and still don’t have a signed lease, there’s probably a cosmetic issue.
-That means people are interested in the property, but after seeing it they get turned off.
-Try to get feedback from prospective tenants and consider interior paint or maybe some new flooring.
+If you are getting 2-3 leads and still don’t have a signed lease, there’s probably a cosmetic issue.
+People are interested in the property, but after seeing it they get turned off.
+Upgrading your rental property through interior design choices, tenant feedback, and more can easily fix this issue.